Subscribe to receive notifications of new posts:

 • Any other information which you think is helpful to our review.

 Big hint: don’t go to Google’s patent page and click on the prior art button, we’ve already done that.
 We will then use our outside patent counsel to evaluate the responses and divide the award based on relevance and usefulness.
-See here cloudflare.com/priorartrules for official rules and details.
+See here https://www.cloudflare.com/jengo/sable-prior-art-search/ for official rules and details.

 Patent trolls like Blackbird have demonstrated that they can’t be trusted to act responsibly or take the public good into account when asserting patents against practicing companies.
 Making clear that its patents are invalid, or significantly narrower than Blackbird is likely to assert, is another way we can limit Blackbird’s ability to create economic harm.

-We protect entire corporate networks, help customers build Internet-scale applications efficiently, accelerate any website or Internet application, ward off DDoS attacks, keep hackers at bay, and can help you on your journey to Zero Trust.
+Cloudflare's connectivity cloud protects entire corporate networks, helps customers build Internet-scale applications efficiently, accelerates any website or Internet application, wards off DDoS attacks, keeps hackers at bay, and can help you on your journey to Zero Trust.

 Visit 1.1.1.1 from any device to get started with our free app that makes your Internet faster and safer.